 LoadPlayerDataWhenEnter(player)

-Called when the player joins the game
+Load when the player logs in to the game

 DataManager:LoadPlayerData(player)